-Date Rendered: 2019-09-05 12:53:03 PM UTC Available Online at: http://arks.princeton.edu/ark:/88435/g732df570 JChap 4 rev. Oct.
-'90; Nov.2;
+Date Rendered: 2019-09-05 12:53:07 PM UTC Available Online at: http://arks.princeton.edu/ark:/88435/6t053m561 JChap A rev. Oct.
+'90; Nov.2;Nov.7

-Joe was raised by a family called Williams.
-Rhoda and Frank along with Williams and their six children, one of whom, Victory, had been thehed born three months before Rhoda agreed to take him in.
+Joe was raised by Rhoda and Frank Williams along with their six children, one of whom, Victory, had been born three months AN orphan before Rhoda agreed to take in a seventh child.
 She was the one who named him Joseph, after her own father, and did not think to give him a last name.
 None at all.
-Nor did she pretend he was Parcelling out chores or blessings her natural child.
-In fact she often said you are just like my own, and it was the 'like' that made him ask her--he was not even four years old -- where his real parents were.
-Rhoda looked over her disappeare shoulder in genuine sorrow and told him they had left without a trace.
+Nor did she pretend he was her natural child.
+Parcelling out chores or favors she often told him "You are just like my own," and it was the 'like' that made him ask her--he was not even four years old--where his real parents were.
+Rhoda looked over her shoulder in genuine sorrow and told him they had disappeared without a trace.
 Joe understood her to mean the 'trace' they disappeared without was him, and because he had to have two names in school, he told the teacher 'Joseph Trace."